au-research/ARDC-23-things/_things/thing-17.md

 ---
-author: ARDC
+thing: 17
+title: 'Data literacy & outreach'
+short_title: 'Literacy & outreach'
 description: |
     What resources exist for building an inclusive culture of data literacy
     - not just scientists and science disciplines?
 Find resources and think about the skills we need as information and data professionals
-keywords: 'data, research, research data, australia'
-title: 'Data literacy & outreach'
-short_title: 'Literacy & outreach'
-thing: 17
+overview:
+ - Getting started: enjoy a quirky video and find some resources to build data literacy
+ - Learn more: tinker, tailor, soldier, sailor?: is data literacy the same for all of us?
+ - Challenge me: B(uild)YO data technical skills through the 4 Carpentries
 categories:
     - "Let's talk data"
 ---

-What resources exist for building an inclusive culture of data literacy
-- not just scientists and science disciplines?
-Find resources and think about the skills we need as information and data professionals

--   **Getting started**: enjoy a quirky video and find some resources to build data literacy
--   **Learn more**: tinker, tailor, soldier, sailor?: is data literacy the same for all of us?
--   **Challenge me**: B(uild)YO data technical skills through the 4 Carpentries

 ## Getting started
 ### Building data literacy - what can you do?